-SwiftUI was announced during the keynote at WWDC19, and already we’ve seen a huge number of free tutorials as articles, YouTube videos, books, and more – it’s safe to say that folks are excited, and are keen to share that excitement with the world!
+SwiftUI was announced during the keynote at WWDC19, and already there are a huge number of free tutorials as articles, YouTube videos, books, and more – it’s safe to say that folks are excited, and are keen to share that excitement with the world.

 I’ve been creating a huge range of SwiftUI tutorials myself, but I’ve also been reading tutorials from many other developers.
 In this article I’ve brought together tutorials from a variety of folks, because everyone learns differently – hopefully you’ll find a tutorial that teaches SwiftUI in a way that works great for you.

 Shortly after SwiftUI was announced I published an article called Get started with SwiftUI, which outlines the basics of creating views, stacks, lists, and more.

 Since then, I’ve produced a huge amount of SwiftUI example code and videos:

 More recently I’ve been working on new videos that create full apps in SwiftUI so that folks can see concepts in action rather than as isolated examples.
 For example:

 These videos aren’t long, but still give enough room to really show the power and conciseness of SwiftUI.
 Here’s an example to get you started:

 There are lots of folks writing tutorials aimed at helping you get started with SwiftUI.
 They offer a variety of difficulty levels in terms of how they structure their content – they are all aimed at help you get started, but some are easier than others.

 Of course, I should start this list by saying that Apple’s own SwiftUI tutorials are excellent – lots of code, lots of screenshots, and even quiz questions to help test your learning.
 I'm hopeful these new interactive style of tutorials herald a new direction for Apple, as they go beyond simple API documentation and example code to try to help folks actually internalize what was covered.

 We have a huge variety of video creators in the Swift community, and it’s great to see them all so excited about SwiftUI!